-Grades 9, 10,11,12
+Grades 9, 10,11 ,12

 This course is designed to introduce students to the skills and knowledge necessary for understanding themselves and better managing their lives.
 The emphasis will be on students applying these skills to help them make sound decisions regarding their physical, mental, emotional, and social health and wellness.
-Some areas for study will include decision-making, physical fitness, building self-esteem, mental and emotional health, managing stress, and coping with loss.
+Some areas for study will include nutrition, physical fitness, building self-esteem, and mental and emotional health.
 There will also be emphasis on personal and group projects that relate to individual interests and some involving a service-learning experience.